francocurotto/YDDM-re/documentation/reply_doc.md

 - `advantage`:
     - `"ADV"`: attacker has advantage over target
     - `"DAV"`: attacker has disadvantage over target
-    - `"NONE"`: no advantage or disadvantage
+    - `"NOA"`: no advantage or disadvantage
 - `power`: power amount of attack
 - `kill`: True if target is killed